vraj-patel-15/Basic-Android-Information-App/README.md

-It is the first Androdi App that I made.
+It is the first Android App that I made.

 It is made by the traditional XML views method.